Aamon-Magnusson/AamonDwm/readme.md

 ## Dependencies

 The setup only currently works for Arch based distros.
 All dependencies can be seen within the PackageList files.
 They can also be installed automatically with the install script.

 ## TODO

 - Make the setup work on Debian based distros
+- Add keybindings for vanity gaps to dmenu